-What Size Gasket Will I Need?
+What Size Wood Stove Door Gasket Replacement Do I Need?

-Stove Door Gaskets
+Wood Stove Door Gasket Replacement

 A brand new rope gasket has a circumferential shape (hence its name).
 Once installed and as the door is tightly closed, it is designed to flatten and fill the space between the door and the application's frame for an airtight seal.